 This course is a study of the structure, role, and procedure of the United Nations.
 Emphasis is on preparation for student participation in a simulated United Nations conference.
 This course may be repeated for credit.
-(Activity course: CR/NCR only.
-Exception: must be taken for a letter grade by students pursuing the International Relations Interdisciplinary Studies major.)
-Credits 1.0

 POLS 211 : Women of the World